Please help me do better science!

 - I would be happy to review replications of my work, and provide feedback, providing the obvious academic time pressures.

 - Not a must, but if you wish, I would be very glad to post about this, and credit you.
 If at some point it will ever get to an official correction, I would like to give you the credit for the important work you did to help me and the community do better.

 - I don’t have grants and funding, but I will commit out of my own money to pay you for the mistakes you find.
 Terms and conditions below.

 - I don’t have grants and funding, but I will do what I can to try and support replications of my own work.
 If I happen to have a budget for data collection, I will try and support your replication’s data collection.
 If I can, I would love to help you in seeking out funding to replicate my work.

 Found a mistake in my work?
 Great!
 Thank you!

 This idea is adopted from Science Fiction’s corrections bounty, who based this on many others.
 I think this is something all researchers should adopt.

-I’m willing to pay if you find minor or major objective errors in my published work.
+I’ll pay you if you find minor or major objective errors in my preprinted and published work.

 - Minor errors would include reporting a numerical result incorrectly.
 This doesn’t include typos or grammatical errors unless they substantially change the intended meaning of what I’ve written.
 I’ll pay you 5 US$ if you find a minor error.